arendjr/PlainText/README.md

 Make sure you have the latest stable Rust release installed and cloned this repository, then from the command line, run:

-    $ PT_DATA_DIR=data/ cargo run
+    $ cargo run

-If you want to enable logging, set the PT_LOG_DIR variable to the directory where you want your logs to be stored.
+You can use the PT_DATA_DIR and PT_LOG_DIR environment variables to control where data files are loaded from and logs are written to, respectively.

 ### Connect to your own server ###